 EU and Swiss individuals have rights to access their Personal Information, and limit use and disclosure such Personal Information.
 Unless authorized by you; we will not use or disclose your Personal Information or other data identifiable to you that are outside the original intent necessary for our Site.
 As noted in the Access Personal Information Section above; individuals have the ability request access, limit our use or disclosure (opt out) through your institution.
 We will work with your Institution for any individual inquiry or opt out request received.
 Additionally, we may disclose your Personal Information if we are required to do so under applicable law, public authorities, enforceable government request, meet national security, or when we believe disclosure is necessary to prevent harm or financial loss or in connection with suspected or actual illegal activity.

-As noted in our Personally Identifiable Information section below, Campus Labs does not collect sensitive personal information; including, but not limited to, government issued identifications, medical or health conditions, political opinions, religious or philosophical beliefs, trade union membership or other sensitive information as defined by the Privacy Shield framework.
+As noted in our Personally Identifiable Information section below, Anthology does not collect sensitive personal information; including, but not limited to, government issued identifications, medical or health conditions, political opinions, religious or philosophical beliefs, trade union membership or other sensitive information as defined by the Privacy Shield framework.

 Use of our Site and Services